-Matt Stoaling (Lead) Roger Barrowcliffe Lauren Buchanan Laurence Caird Garry Gray Carl Hawkings Kieran Laxen
+Matt Stoaling (Lead) Roger Barrowcliffe Lauren Buchanan Laurence Caird Garry Gray Carl Hawkings Kieran Laxen Daniel Marsh

-Acknowledgements: This 2023 guidance was produced as a result of the voluntary contribution of the members of Working Groups over the last decade (2014, 2018 and 2023 versions), for which IAQM is very grateful.
+Acknowledgements: This 2024 guidance was produced as a result of the voluntary contribution of the members of Working Groups over the last decade (2014, 2018 and 2024 versions), for which IAQM is very grateful.
 This guidance represents the views of the IAQM and not necessarily the individual members of the working group.

-The Institute of Air Quality Management (IAQM):

-IAQM aims to be the authoritative voice for air quality by maintaining, enhancing and promoting the highest standards of working practices in the field and for the professional development of those who undertake this work.
+The Institute of Air Quality Management (IAQM): IAQM aims to be the authoritative voice for air quality by maintaining, enhancing and promoting the highest standards of working practices in the field and for the professional development of those who undertake this work.
 Membership of IAQM is mainly drawn from practising air quality professionals working within the fields of air quality science, air quality assessment and air quality management.
+Copyright statement: Copyright of these materials is held by the members of the Working Group.
+We encourage the use of the materials but request that acknowledgement of the source is explicitly stated.
+All design rights are held by the IAQM, unless otherwise stated.